PLEASE NOTE THE SEAFRONT PLAN IS CURRENTLY UNDER REVIEW AND INFORMATION ON THIS PAGE IS TO BE UPDATED

 At the Martello section of the promenade, plans include new public toilets, an additional kiosk, an entertainments area at the Martello Tower and the sculputural seating area “The Shoal”, made by local artists Gabby Tofts and Christian Funnell.
 The proposed design for the new Martello toilets is pictured below.

-The Bönningstedt Promenade will undergo the biggest transformation over three years, including up to 60 new beach huts, a café and toilets, as well as 20 Executive Chalets.
+The Bönningstedt Promenade will undergo the biggest transformation over three years, including up to 60 new beach huts, a café and toilets.
 Local sea defences will be constructed to protect this area, and electricity and water supplies will eventually be introduced.